kumar-student/django-featured-blog/README.md

-Note: You must have installed python
+Note: You must have installed python.
+And the code is for local setup

 # Project setup